 BRINGING IT ALL HOME

-In our current reality, 2/3 of shoppers are willing to conduct their purchasing transaction 100% online.
-So, having access to digital/virtual tools and resources is critical now more than ever, as consumers have been limited to online interactions.
-Which is why dealers offering Autotrader’s Dealer Home Services and Digital Retailing are well-positioned right now, and for the future.
+In our current reality, 2/3 of shoppers want to conduct their purchasing transaction 100% online.
+So having access to digital/virtual tools and resources is now more critical than ever.
+Which is why dealers leveraging Autotrader’s Display Solutions, Delivery Solutions and Digital Retailing are well-positioned right now, and for the future.

 After investing time in the process and providing their contact information, these customers are usually ready to move forward.
 That’s why leads that come through digital retailing on Autotrader are most likely high-quality leads with a greater chance of closing.
 Which makes perfect sense, since 7 in 10 consumers say they’re more likely to buy from a dealership if they can start the process online.

 To maximize the performance of your high-quality leads, you need to support your listings with high-quality merchandising.
 Providing prospective customers with more information about your listings can yield more positive results, and the proof is in the data.
 Dealers that include a price on their listings on Autotrader get 90% more vehicle detail page (VDP) views per listing.

 That’s not all: dealers get 91% more VDP views for listings merchandised with multiple custom photos versus stock photos.